Press Release

 • On May 21, 2023, a humidity-responsive silicone developed by Mitsuo Hara (A01 Publicly Offered Research Group, Nagoya University) was featured on Nippon Television Network Corporation “Tokoro-san no Me ga Ten!” under the theme “A Mysterious Material Close to Us!
 What is Silicone?”
 The broadcast content can be viewed for one week on the streaming service TVer, and for one year on Hulu.

-• In April 2023, Kaori Sugihara (Group A03, The University of Tokyo) was featured in the April issue of JSTnews titled “Development of Technologies that Contribute to Society through the Fusion of Biology, Physics, and Engineering”.
+• In April 2023, Kaori Sugihara (A03 Publicly Offered Research Group, The University of Tokyo) was featured in the April issue of JSTnews titled “Development of Technologies that Contribute to Society through the Fusion of Biology, Physics, and Engineering”.
 You can read the article here.

 2022